 Best on a budget Downtown accommodation

-Here’s a quick visualisation of where to stay in Portland, Oregon that I will be talking about in this post:
+Here’s a quick visualization of where to stay in Portland, Oregon that I will be talking about in this post:

 Here you will find famous street markets, great food, skyscrapers, green places, tax-free shopping, art museums, and galleries throughout the district.
 Downtown Portland has enough attractions to keep you busy for days!